samus-io/tablab-steps/steps/GrB8bRgza4v5zR26c4pTU4JjNuEaDFEEq2j/en/README.md

 * Incorporate security practices from the beginning of the development process to ensure that security is a continuous focus.
 * Include security checks in your CI/CD pipeline and ensure that security considerations are part of the design and development stages.

+### Adopt a Microservices Architecture

+* Microservices architecture decomposes applications into small, independent services that can be developed, tested, and deployed independently.
+* This practice includes the following activities:
+  * Easily scaling individual services without affecting the entire application.
+  * Isolating failures in one service without impacting others.

 ### Learn from Incidents

 * Treat incidents as learning opportunities.
 Document and analyze incidents to improve future responses and prevent recurrence.
 * Conduct post-incident reviews to discuss what went wrong, how it was handled, and what can be improved.

+### Regulation Compliance

+* Ensure that your DevOps practices comply with relevant regulations and standards to avoid legal issues and protect user data.
+* This practice includes the following activities:
+  * Regularly auditing your systems for compliance with security standards.
+  * Maintaining detailed documentation of your compliance efforts.

 [1]: /static/images/devops-lifecycle.png